melleprise/statistics-for-wp-free-simple-save/README.md

 = Does it use cookies? =

-No, WP Statistics Free - Simple & Easy does not use cookies.
+No, Statistics for WP - Free, Simple & Save does not use cookies.

 = Will this plugin slow down my website? =